Journal of Biometric Science

 We conducted a laboratory study on MPR antibodies and MBP autoantibodies in sera from autistic children and from a control group.
 Since this study was an extension of our ongoing research, we used serum samples previously collected and cryopreserved at a temperature of -20 ° C [14-17].
 The study involved a total of 217 children: 125 autistic children (aged between 4 and 10 years) and 92 in the control group (of which 58 normal children between 5 and 13 years of age, 6 normal brothers or sisters from 6 to 9 years old, and 28 children aged between 4 and 12 years who had other behavioral disorders that did not fall within the autistic spectrum).
 The results of the immunological analyzes showed that all the children had a vaccination against MPR but none had had cases of skin rush or wild virus infection.
 The clinical diagnosis of autism had been made essentially according to DSM-IIIR standards, established by the American Association of Psychiatrists, Washington, DC, USA, as previously described [14–17].
 The study involved only children with an ascertained diagnosis of autism.
 The Ethics Committee has reviewed and approved our research protocol which included the use of human serum samples only.
 During the collection of blood samples or for at least two weeks before the collection, none of the autistic patients nor of the control group had to take medicines such as antipsychotics or neuroleptic drugs.
 The MPR antibodies were initially researched by an enzyme-linked immuno-absorbent assay (ELISA test) for titration of the serum, but were subsequently researched by immunofixation analysis to screen the serum.
 In both methods of analysis, the MPR-II vaccine (Merck, West Point, Pa., USA) was used as an antigen.
 Autoantibodies against basic myelin protein (MBP) (Upstate Biotechnology, Lake Placid, NY, USA) have been researched by immunofixation analysis as routine in our laboratory.
 All immunological tests were conducted in-house (within the laboratory), for reasons related simply to the particular nature of the study and because at the moment they are not available from any commercially available source.

 The search for MPR antibodies by ELISA test was conducted on the basis of previous research conducted by us using this method .
-Briefly, the microwells of a Costar microtiter plate (Corning, Corning, NY, USA) were coated with MPR antigen dissolved in a saline phosphate buffer4 at ph 7,4.
+Briefly, the microwells of a Costar microtiter plate (Corning, Corning, NY, USA) were coated with MPR antigen dissolved in a phosphate buffer saline4 at ph 7,4.
 The plate was washed three times with 0,05% PBF-tween buffer.
 100 µl / well of saline phosphate buffer were pipetted into the white micro wells5 or human serum prediluted in four dilutions in the test microwells.
 The plate was incubated at room temperature for one hour.
-After three washes with PBF-tween buffer, 100 µl / well of human anti-IgG goat antibody conjugated in alkaline phosphatase and diluted to 1: 500 (Sigma, St. Louis, Mo., USA) was pipetted.
+After three washes with PBF-tween buffer, 100 µl / well of goat anti-human IgG conjugated in alkaline phosphatase and diluted to 1: 500 (Sigma, St. Louis, Mo., USA) was pipetted.
 The plate was incubated at room temperature for one hour and then washed again three times.
-Following this, a quantity of 100 µl / well of a substrate solution (1 mg / ml of p-nitrophenylphosphate in 50 mM of sodium bicarbonate buffer, pH 9.6, containing 1 mM of magnesium chloride) was added.
+Subsequently, a quantity of 100 µl / well of a substrate solution (1 mg / ml of p-nitrophenylphosphate in 50 mM of sodium bicarbonate buffer, pH 9.6, containing 1 mM of magnesium chloride) was added.
 The color reaction was stopped with 20 µl / well of 1 N NaOH and the plate was read at 405 nm using a model of Microplate Reader 3550 (Bio-Rad, Richmond, Calif., USA).
-After blank subtraction, absorbance readings were converted into arbitrary EIA units, Enzyme ImmunoAssay: enzyme immunoassay (0.01 OD = 1 EIA unit).
+After the blank subtraction, the absorbance readings were converted to arbitrary EIA units, Enzyme ImmunoAssay: Enzyme Immunoassay (0.01 OD = 1 EIA unit).